- Must be a full-time undergraduate student at USC Columbia or the Palmetto College regional campuses (Lancaster, Salkehatchie, Sumter, or Union)

 This grant application is a rolling deadline so you may apply any time of the year.
-The committee asks that you apply a month before your planned beyond the classroom experience (the latest request that will be accepted is 2 weeks prior to your experience).
+The committee asks that you apply a month before your planned beyond the classroom experience.
 If approved, once the beyond the classroom experience is complete, please turn in all receipts within 30 days after your experience.
 Receipts can be turned into Legare 120 or scanned and emailed to firstname.lastname@example.org.

 Example Items That Could Be Considered for Reimbursement

 - Conference registration fees

 - Assistance with airfare for education abroad experiences, conferences, internships, etc.

 - Certificate workshops or programs

 - Professional exam prep course fees

 - Lodging costs (for your beyond the classroom experience)

 - Gas receipts (Gas must be used to travel to and from your beyond the classroom experience and not to cover personal gas usage)

 Items That Cannot Be Accepted for Reimbursement Include